-To help manage the long term utilisation of the network, avoiding reinforcement and preventing cost increases for customers in future price control periods we will from 2015 address major substations utilisation by management of the load profile as well as traditional load transfer and reinforcement solutions.
+To help manage the long-term utilisation of the network, avoiding reinforcement and preventing cost increases for customers in future price control periods we are now address major substations utilisation by management of the load profile as well as traditional load transfer and reinforcement solutions.
 We shall operate two methods:

-- Firstly we will consider leveraging third party energy efficiency consultants to advise customers connected to the target network on the benefits to them of energy cost reductions and how they can achieve those benefits including energy efficiency measures, time-of-use tariffs and on-demand DSR.
-This will be targeted at medium to high utilisation areas as a containment measure. - Secondly we will conduct a reverse capacity auction via our website.
+- Firstly we will consider leveraging third party energy efficiency consultants to advise customers connected to the target network on the benefits to them of energy cost reductions and how they can achieve those benefits including energy efficiency measures, time of use tariffs and ondemand DSR.
+This is targeted at medium to high utilisation areas as a containment measure - · Secondly we conduct a reverse capacity auction via our website.
 We expect this to be more effective in areas where the first method has already been deployed where there is greater awareness of the opportunities.
-This process will use our experience with I&C DSR trialled as part of our CLNR project and the trials undertaken by other DNOs.
+This process uses our experience with I&C DSR trialled as part of our CLNR project and the trials undertaken by other DNOs

-9.3 Recommended tool kits for transition to business as usual
+9.3.
+Recommended tool kits for transition to BAU

-The following set up activities and ongoing responsibilities have been identified to support the transition from trials to business as usual.
+Figure 58 shows the set up activities and ongoing responsibilities required to support the transition from trials to business as usual.